fingon/tfhfs/README.md

-A simple implementation of storage layer would be a normal filesystem directory, where e.g. block 1234567890ABCDEF1234567890ABCDEF with reference count of 1 is stored within 12/34/56/7890ABCDEF1234567890ABCDEF.1 file.
-This scheme scales comfortably to around 10e9 files. (**TBD**: On a raw device, you would really want minimal filesystem semantics _here_ to do that, but to cover correct flash rewrite semantics offloading that logic elsewhere seems like a sane thing to do in any case.
-I have to think about this more.)
+A simple implementation of storage layer would be a normal filesystem directory, where e.g. block 1234567890ABCDEF1234567890ABCDEF with reference count of 1 is stored within 12/34/56/7890ABCDEF1234567890ABCDEF file, and a separate symlink 12/34/56/7890ABCDEF1234567890ABCDEF.l -> 1.
+This scheme scales comfortably to around 10e9 files if the underlying filesystem does.
+Base64 encoding and somewhat smaller directory nesting depth might be better in practise (e.g. one base64 character / 2 subsequent base64 characters / rest works fine with 10e7 files which is probably the order of magnitude we are looking for.)

+**TBD**: On a raw device, you would really want minimal filesystem semantics _here_ to do that, but having someone else take care of correct flash rewrite semantics seems like a sane thing to do in any case.
+I have to think about this more.

 Another feature required from the storage layer is ability to atomically give a human-readable name to a particular hash-identified data block.
 This